comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 4.6.2.
 The second chart will also display a line graph of temperature.
 The difference is that the user chooses two time frames to compare.
 The user will select the start time for each time frame and then specify a duration that will be used for both.

+4.6.3 The time frame for the graphs shall be able to be changed via a drop down between various different times (eg. 1 year).

+4.7.
+There shall be a input element to change the unit of the temperature between Celsius, Farenheit and Kelvin.4.8.
+There shall be an input element to search for different locations to view their local weather.

 4.7.
 There shall be a input element to change the unit of the temperature between Celsius, Farenheit and Kelvin.

 ## 5. System architecture